felixarntz/ai-services/includes/Services/REST_Routes/README.md

 -   `Service_Generate_Text_REST_Route.php`: Handles requests for generating text content from a specified service and model.
 -   `Service_Stream_Generate_Text_REST_Route.php`: Handles requests for generating text content with a streamed response.
 -   `Service_Generate_Image_REST_Route.php`: Handles requests for generating images from a specified service and model.
+-   `Service_Text_To_Speech_REST_Route.php`: Handles requests for transforming text to speech from a specified service and model.
 -   `Service_Generate_Content_REST_Route.php`: An abstract base class for content generation routes, providing common functionality.

 The schema for service-related data is defined in `Service_REST_Resource_Schema.php`.
 Core interactions with AI services are managed via the `Services_API` class, typically found in `includes/Services/Services_API.php`.
 Service data is often represented by `Service_Entity` from `includes/Services/Entities/`.